syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 Syncfusion.Grid.Windows.dll
 </td>
 <td>
-Syncfusion.Grid.Windows contains classes that handles all UI operations, fundamentals and base classes of GridControl which are used in the CommandBars control.
+Syncfusion.Grid.Windows contains classes that handles all UI operations, fundamentals and base classes of GridControl which are used in the CommandBar control.
 </td>
 </tr>
 <tr>